Information for overseas allied health professionals

 The Health and Care Professions Council (HCPC) is the body that regulates allied health professionals (AHPs) in the UK.
 The HCPC sets standards of professional training, performance and conduct and hold a register of health professionals who meet the registration standards.

-The allied health professions include physiotherapists, radiographers and speech and language therapists.
+The allied health professions incorporate a number of professions including physiotherapists, radiographers, practitioner psychologists and speech and language therapists.
 For a full list, visit the HCPC website.

 Each of the regulated professions has a 'protected title' and anyone who uses one of these titles must be registered with the HCPC.
 Each application submitted to the HCPC is looked at on an individual basis by registration assessors.
 All applicants will be required to meet the standards of the HCPC and must provide both character and health references and in certain circumstances applicants may be asked to provide clinical references.